dasoe/ofxUltralight/README.md

-[openframeworks](https://openframeworks.cc/) 0.11.0 addon for ultralight-sdk-1.2-win https://ultralig.ht/
+[openframeworks](https://openframeworks.cc/) 0.11.0 addon for ultralight-sdk-1.3-win https://ultralig.ht/
 Ultralight (c) 2018 Ultralight, Inc. Ultralight is a trademark of Ultralight, Inc.

 ### About

 With the release of the most inspiring [Ultralight 1.2](https://ultralig.ht/), implementation of Ultralight in other Apps has become *much* easier.
-So I wrote this addon from scratch.
+So I wrote this addon from scratch. **In the meantime, we are using Ultralight 1.3**
 This is only a beginning and at the moment mostly for my usecase:
 * Heavily layouted One-Page content, that can be changed easily without having to adjust my OF App
 * Simple GUI functionality (communication with the OF App, which has the power to do the advanced stuff)